someonelse20/farsight-rc/README.md

 | 11      | set_encrypt_params       | Sets encryption parameters         | I            | -    | Not currently implemented                                                                                                                                               |
 | 12      | enable_encrypt           | Enables/disables encryption        | I            | -    | Not currently implemented                                                                                                                                               |

-TBD means that the size is based on the size of a struct which will be calculaten when I can run the code on the hardware.
+TBD means that the size is based on the size of a struct which will be calculated when I can run the code on the hardware.